dwpaley/rprob/README.md

 # RProb

 Analyze a repertoire, sort the lines by the expected chance of seeing them, and identify the positions that are missing.
-The key concept is computing a depth-independent, one-sided probability for any position.
+The key concept is a depth-independent, one-sided probability for any position.
 In other words, if you play your repertoire moves, what is the chance that the opponent plays into the given position?